You’ve been poring over home values online and doing drive-bys of houses for sale in your neighborhood. You’ve decided: It’s time to sell your home.

 Here are a few things you can do in advance to help you estimate a rational selling price:

-Having a basic understanding of these variables before you contact an agent can help you establish your optimal sales price.
+Understanding these variables before you contact an agent can help you establish your optimal price.

 Make a list of potential upgrades and repairs